-- > Partner with other local California community colleges to advocate for funding. - Provide consistent SBCCD representation at regional and State leadership organizations. - > Work with State-level lobbying services to remain current on funding and other California community college issues and to provide feedback to local and State government officials. - > Enhance SBCCD's value to the communities we serve through proactive efforts to be engaged in local events and by continually demonstrating a strong commitment to developing programs and services that best serve our students, residents, and local businesses.
+- > Partner with other local California community colleges to advocate for funding. - Provide consistent SBCCD representation at regional and state leadership organizations. - > Work with state-level lobbying services to remain current on funding and other California community college issues and to provide feedback to local and state government officials. - > Enhance SBCCD's value to the communities it serves through proactive efforts to be engaged in local events, and by continually demonstrating a strong commitment to developing programs and services that best serve its students, residents, and local businesses.